oniram88/imdb-scan/README.md

-Welcome to Ruby IMDB
+Welcome to Ruby IMDB-SCAN
 --------------------

-ruby-imdb is IMDB parsing library for Ruby. it's an upgrade from this gem: http://github.com/yalcin/ruby-imdb
+ruby-imdb is IMDB parsing library for Ruby.
+It's an upgrade from this gem: http://github.com/yalcin/ruby-imdb

 Features
 --------

-- Dynamic Caching with MongoDB backend
 - Object Oriented design
 - Fast access to data